 Intelligent buildings in convergence: from the asset and edge level to business outcomes and metrics

-The convergence and integration, among others enabled by IoT and IoT platforms, goes all the way up from connected building assets and the related data and networks (where changes are coming, e.g. the new Power over Ethernet standard, artificial intelligence at the edge), to the different levels – with the field level being connected as intelligence and autonomous decisions shift to that edge and with fog computing and edge computing showing up in building and energy (cloud platform) architectures and Industrial IoT platforms for buildings – and, ultimately, the business platforms and goals realized by all this ubiquitous data, turned into actionable, analyzed and visualized data profiles of facilities.
+The convergence and integration, among others enabled by IoT platforms, goes all the way up from connected building assets and the related data and networks (where changes are coming, e.g. the new Power over Ethernet standard, artificial intelligence at the edge), to the different levels – with the field level being connected as intelligence and autonomous decisions shift to that edge and with fog computing and edge computing showing up in building and energy (cloud platform) architectures and Industrial IoT platforms for buildings – and, ultimately, the business platforms and goals realized by all this ubiquitous data, turned into actionable, analyzed and visualized data profiles of facilities.

 Vendors of building energy management systems are changing the names of their offerings as are several BMS players with intelligent building management systems.
 On the level of the renaming of offerings, Verdantix for instance came up with facility optimization software/solutions as the new category of software having “grown from a core of energy management capabilities to encompass the enhancement of facility asset and maintenance management, as well as integrate portions of building automation for improved control and management of occupant comfort and wellbeing” as previously tackled.

 In the end it’s all part of this intelligent buildings evolution which is de facto the digital transformation of the commercial building and real estate market with building automation systems, BEMS, overall facility management, the commercial real estate landscape as such and so forth.